The Garden of My Life: A Poem on Depression

 But we all know that

-flowers don’t survive floods
+flowers don’t survive floods.

 So we get down on our knees

-And yank it out of the ground
+and yank it out of the ground —

-Sweat pouring down our brows
+sweat pouring down our brows,

-Knees stained from the dirt
+knees stained from the dirt.

-It feels good to do something
+It feels good to do something.

-Yet it grows back twice as fast
+Yet the weed grows back twice as fast,

-And I don’t recognize this garden
+and I don’t recognize this garden.

 So we pull in the professionals

-Who stop and stare at the damage
+who stop and stare at the damage,

-They tell us what we know
+they tell us what we know.

 There is not a way

-To kill the weed
+to kill the weed

-Yet keep the flowers
+yet keep the flowers.

 So I lie down in the ruins